William Archer Gunn

-William Archer (Bill) Gunn (1914—2003), later Sir William Gunn, was an Australian grazier and wool industry leader.
+William Archer (Bill) Gunn (1914–2003), later Sir William Gunn, was an Australian grazier and wool industry leader.
 Among other industry roles, he was a long serving chairman of the Australian Wool Board.
 He is associated with the Australian Wool Reserve Price Scheme, an eventually disastrous market intervention in the global wool market that he championed, which operated between 1970 and 1991.
 He was also associated with the successful international marketing of wool and Woolmark logo.

 Early years and family context

 Gunn at King's School c.1931.

 Gunn was born on 25 February 1914, at Goondiwindi, Queensland.
-He was the son of Walter Gunn, a grazier, and his wife, Doris Isabel nee Brown.
+He was the son of Walter Gunn, a grazier, and his wife, Doris Isabel née Brown.
 His grandfather was Donald Gunn, grazier and Queensland politician, and his great-grandfather Donald Gunn was an immigrant from Scotland who became a squatter.

 He was a student at The Kings School, in Sydney, where he excelled at sport—playing rugby union football, rowing, and settling a high jump record—rather than academically.
 He played for the GPS 2nd Combined XV in 1932.

 He was an imposing figure, 1.88 m tall and weighing around 120 kg.
 His trademark hair style was a centre-line part, perhaps fashionable in the early 1930s, but which he maintained for the rest of his long life.
 He was a notoriously dishevelled dresser, who could appear to be untidy, even when wearing the finest of wool suits.
 He usually wore a woollen double-breasted suit; Sir Hardy Amies once remarked that Gunn was "a problem" at fittings.